fortio/gvi/README.md

 # gvi
 Basic VI like editor, written in go (golang) using fortio/terminal ansipixels

-For now it's more like "Demo of how to create something that looks/feel a bit like vi in a few hours" than a working editor... but... wip
+It's just a bit more like "Demo of how to create something that looks/feel a like vi in a few hours" than a fully usable editor... but... it's progressing (and all the grapheme handling is actually correct unlike some others)

 ![Screenshot](screenshot.png)